 By Cameron Brening and Ashley Thomas On a field visit to Pabbo, we were fortunate enough to witness first-hand just how life changing the Uplift Program is throughout Northern Uganda.
 Pabbo is one of the four Uplift villages, where the next phase of the program is being implemented.
 The day spent in this village was… Continue reading Uplift: A Growing Success

-Watch the video here!
-By Esther Ayaa HCU is excited to announce our newest partnership under the project Girl Power with She for She, a Women’s Education and Empowerment NGO which teaches local women to manufacture safe, environmentally-friendly reusable pads, and distributes them to women around the world.
-On September 20, there was a one day… Continue reading HCU X She For She Partnership!
+https://youtu.be/B3v-pfcFsJA By Esther Ayaa HCU is excited to announce our newest partnership under the project Girl Power with She for She, a Women’s Education and Empowerment NGO which teaches local women to manufacture safe, environmentally-friendly reusable pads, and distributes them to women around the world.
+On September 20, there was a one day training held at… Continue reading HCU X She For She Partnership!

 By Cameron Brening and Ashley Thomas This past Saturday we were able to celebrate our first graduating class from HCU’s Computer Literacy Program!
 These students have been working hard for three months, coming to class everyday to learn computer skills that are essential in Uganda’s growing job market.
 The graduates familiarized themselves with basic… Continue reading Congrats Grads!
 First-ever Computer Literacy Class Completed

 This blog post is a collaborative piece, written by all House of Hope staff members in order to capture the essence of teamwork which made the Grand Opening such a success: Robert Okello, Esther Ayaa, Grace Ouma, Mirriam Oroma, and Kevin Okumu.
 On the 22nd September 2018, there was the Grand Opening of the House… Continue reading House of Hope: The Grand Opening!